collapsed-stacks/startups/questions/285/can-i-start-a-company-in-india-and-operate-internationally.md

 - posted by: [Josh Fleming](https://stackexchange.com/users/11769315/josh-fleming) on 2017-11-14
 - score: 0

-<p>I don't see a problem in that.
-You just need the right set of skills, knowledge, investment &amp; entrepreneurship in you.
-Operating internationally requires some additional paper works that you can either complete yourself or you can opt for a lawyer to do all the hard work for you.</p>
+I don't see a problem in that.
+You just need the right set of skills, knowledge, investment & entrepreneurship in you.
+Operating internationally requires some additional paper works that you can either complete yourself or you can opt for a lawyer to do all the hard work for you.